kupl/Data-Driven-Pointsto-Analysis/README.md

   StaticMethodInvocationSkolemOpt(?callerCtx, ?invocation, ?tomethod).
 ```

 We did the same thing for virtual and special method invocations.
-You can easily find them by searching predicates `Select1` or `Select2`.
+You can easily find them by searching predicates `Select1` or `Select2` in the file.

 ##### 2. logic/select.logic

-This file contains definitions of `Select` and `Select2` predicates.
+This file contains definitions of `Select1` and `Select2` predicates.
 The learning script `learn.py` changes the definitions during the learning phase.

 ##### 3. logic/{012-object-sensitive+heap, s-012-object-sensitive+heap, 012-type-sensitive+heap}

 These folders contains modified versions of three context-sensitive analyses; object, selective-hybrid-object, and type sensitivities.
-Each analysis has `macros.logic` , which defines `MergeMacro` rules for producing `calleeCtx` fact.
+Each analysis has `macros.logic`, which defines `MergeMacro` rules for producing `calleeCtx` fact.
 Similar to the case of `context-sensitive.logic`, we expanded the original rule into three in order to handle multiple context-depths in one place.
 For example, `012-object-sensitive+heap/macros.logic` has three macros for virtual method invocations as follows:

 ```c
 //2-object-sensitive